dmwit/limph/README.md

 The problem here is the type variable b, which is applied as a type constructor, but ranges over either type constructors or the identity type function.
 This seems like a very special case of higher-order unification...

+Notes from July 10:

+Ok, this function was not quite right, we need an extra case for T1->mT2:

+fun3 : Given T and m, output the best T1, T2 such that T ≤ T1 -> m T2
+fun3 ( T1->nT2, m) when n≤m = T1 and T2, null substitution
+fun3 ( T1->T2, m) = T1 and m T2, null substitution
+fun3 ( a, m) = output substitution a := (T1 -> m T2)
+fun3 ( otherwise) = fail

+Note that this does not do anything special for e.g. A->m(m B).
+That is consistent with the definition of ≤ we picked.
+If we also wanted the elaborator to insert monadic joins, we could add a rule like

+-------------------- join
+  m (m T) ≤ m T

+but it seems fine to not do that.

+Now the question is what "best" means.
+See the whiteboard photo for one attempt (apparently not quite working yet.